 - Visitors can look out for affordable apartments or condos for rent on www.airbnb.com/, the most well-known online marketplace that connects people who want to rent out their homes with people who are looking for accommodations in that locality.

 - Visitors looking for long term accommodation in the city can also visit websites like https://www.apartmentguide.com/ or www.apartmentlist.com/sc/aiken.You will find apartments at reasonable rates and good deals during the winter months if you book early.
 A studio apartment for a single or two guests can cost around $800 (approx. €816, £716, $1099 CAD, $1244 AUD) per month.

 There are equipped campsites for RV campers in this South Carolina town.
 Some of them include:

 - Pine Acres Campground https://www.roverpass.com/f/south-carolina/aiken-campgrounds

-- Weather: The winter weather in Aiken (South Carolina) will normally be chilly during the day and cold during the night.
+- Weather: The fall, winter, and spring weather in Aiken (South Carolina) will normally be chilly during the day and cold during the night.
+Of course in the fall and spring it will be warmer than in the winter.
 You have to pack accordingly.